-The SSD Student Advisory Board works with CSUSB faculty in addition to SSD staff and counselors to raise campus-wide awareness of issues related to disability, accessibility, and equity.
+The SSD Student Advisory Board works with SSD staff to raise campus-wide awareness of issues related to disability, accessibility, and equity.
 The purpose of the board is to provide student input and guidance on SSD's direction, programs, services, and university/community relations regarding equal access.